Abdul Rahman Pazhwak: Political career

 Pazhwak first entered the world of diplomacy at the age of twenty-seven.
 His initial job as a press attaché, but difference of opinion with the embassy's leadership, whose members all belonged to the ruling royal family, forced Pazhwak, who was a critical thinker, to find work outside of the Afghan government, landing a job with the International Labour Organization (ILO) in Montreal.
 The Afghan government soon reproached Pazhwak to join public service putting his political and literary skills at work at the Foreign Ministry in Kabul.

 On 19 November 1946, the Kingdom of Afghanistan joined the United Nations as a full member.
 Pazhwak for the first time attended the meetings of the United Nations General Assembly in 1947 and henceforth he became a regular participant of such meetings.
 Starting off as an ordinary member of the Afghan delegation, in 1958 he rose up to become Afghanistan's Ambassador to the United Nations.
 He occupied this prestigious position until 1972 with tremendous success and acclaim.
 During this tenure at the United Nations, Pazhwak contributed significantly to achieving United Nations organizational goals.
 Simultaneously, Pazhwak hard work and passion left significant marks at various political and diplomatic levels of the UN.
 As a result, Pazhwak was elected as the President of the nineteenth United Nations Human Rights Commission in 1963 in Geneva.
-In 1966; he was elected as President of the United Nation's General Assembly in New York.
+In 1966; he was elected as President of the United Nations' General Assembly in New York.
 In tandem, Pazhwak headed multiple committees and was significantly involved in the elevation of the principle of self-determination of nations and peoples to an internationally binding right enshrined in the Universal Declaration of Human Rights.
 As leader of various United Nations-led fact-finding and extraordinary missions he became familiar with important, politically delicate tasks and investigations.
 Pazhwak felt that the United Nations served as a conduit for realizing the world's best hope and sensed its significance in resolving conflict and injustice in the political processes on world stage.
 In 1968 Pazhwak was seen as having a solid chance to replace the hesitating U Thant – who spent a whole term dithering whether to run for another period – and occupy the high position of the UN Secretary General.